catchorg/Catch2/docs/command-line.md

 Test specs are case insensitive.

 If a spec is prefixed with `exclude:` or the `~` character then the pattern matches an exclusion.
 This means that tests matching the pattern are excluded from the set - even if a prior inclusion spec included them.
-Subsequent inclusion specs will take precendence, however.
+Subsequent inclusion specs will take precedence, however.
 Inclusions and exclusions are evaluated in left-to-right order.

 Test case examples: